Are there baboons on Table Mountain?

 Not really.
 It depends.

 I have never seen a baboon on any part of the front, or the Back Table.
-But there are several troops living in the Cape peninsular, including greater Table Mountain National Park.
+But several troops live in the Cape peninsula, including greater Table Mountain National Park.

-Not appreciating the sanctity of such human constructs as boundaries around farms, national parks and dwellings, the penisular's baboons are peri-urban roamers.
+Not appreciating the sanctity of such human constructs as boundaries around farms, national parks and dwellings, baboons roam the penisula's peri-urban districts.

 Baboons' natural behavior

 Opportunism is part of their natural behavior.
 It's a factor in their evolutionary success.
 But it prompts even normally sober publications to pen headlines like 'Baboon "Gangs" run wild in suburban South Africa.'

 I can appreciate where this might come from.
 I once came across a troop that had invaded a house whose occupants were out.
 They ripped into everything except the whiskey; they also had the good taste not to touch a large pink wedding cake.
 Apart from the defecation that the excitement brought on, it was good clean fun.
 It reminded me of King Louis' Jungle Book party.